 How to Prepare A TED Talk: The Complete Guide for Stage Success

 At Thought-Leader, we’ve worked with hundreds of professionals across the globe.
 While they’ve all placed significant effort into building their businesses, they often find themselves confused and frustrated when hoping to land a spot on the TEDx stage.
 That’s because writing, memorizing, and delivering a stellar TED experience is different than any other speech or presentation you’ve ever given.
+Speech writing training is an essential part of this process.

 In part one of our TED talk series, we discussed how you could get a TED talk and land a spot on the TEDx stage.
 We know that crafting a TED talk takes time, commitment, and lots of work, which is why part two of this series is going to teach you how to prepare a TED Talk.